M-H-Amini/NLP-Lecture/readme.md

 #  Mohammad Hossein Amini

 This repository contains the material for my two lectures in **CSI5137c** course at University of Ottawa.
-With special thanks to Professor **Mehrdad Sabetzadeh**, the course instructor for his valuable comments and suggestions.
+With special thanks to Professor **Mehrdad Sabetzadeh**, the course instructor, for his valuable comments and suggestions.